jam1015/vim-slime-ext-neovim/README.md

 Boolean that, when true, shows the coordinates of the cursor in the overridden status bar set by `vim.g.override_status`.
 Only takes effect if `vim.g.override_status` is `true`.

+### Mappings

+See the Usage and Example Installation sections for available commands, functions and mapping examples.

 ## Glossary

-PID
+### PID
-:   Process IDentifier in Linux and MacOS.
+   Process identifier in Linux and MacOS.
 A unique number assigned to
-    each process when it\'s created.
-Corresponds to `terminal_job_pid` in Neovim\'s `getbufinfo()` command.
+    each process when it is created.
+Corresponds to `terminal_job_pid` in Neovim's `getbufinfo()` command.
+Neovim also has a number analogous to PID in Windows.

+    TODO: Investigate what PID means in Neovim on Windows.

-Job ID
+### Job ID
-:   Neovim\'s internal identifier for a running terminal process.
+   Neovim's internal identifier for a running terminal process.
     Referenced as `terminal_job_id` in `getbufinfo()`.